datarail/rnaseq/README.md

 ## Converting FASTQ files to count matrices

-1. Login to Orchestra using instructions available at https://wiki.med.harvard.edu/Orchestra/NewUserGuide
+1. Login to Orchestra using the instructions available at https://wiki.med.harvard.edu/Orchestra/NewUserGuide

-2. Add the following lines to your .bashrc to have the path to bcbio in your orchestra setup:
+2. Use `vim ~/.bashrc` or `emacs ~/.bashrc` to open your `.bashrc` file and add the following lines to have the path to bcbio in your orchestra setup:

-vim ~/.bashrc

-#Paste in the following lines:
+    ```
     # Environment variables for running bcbio
     export PATH=/opt/bcbio/centos/bin:$PATH
     unset PYTHONHOME
     unset PYTHONPATH
     export PYTHONNOUSERSITE=1
     module load dev/java/jdk1.7
+    ```

-#save and exit
+    Save and exit.

-#Have your fastq files in this location
+3. Move your fastq files to the following location: `/groups/<groupname>/<yourname>/<projectname>/` (For example, this could be `/groups/springer/sarah/Isog/`)

-/groups/"groupname"/"yourname"/"projectname"
-	example for me this is /groups/springer/sarah/Isog

-#Have your yaml file in this directory as well.
+4. Move your yaml file to this directory as well.
+An example .yaml file is available in this GitHub repository as `yaml_example.yaml`.
-	example yaml_example.yaml

-#Make a csv file describing your samples
+5. Make a csv file describing your samples example sample_description.csv
-	example sample_description.csv